mongodb/mongo/docs/building.md

 To build MongoDB, you will need:

-* A modern C++ compiler.
-One of the following is required.
+* A modern C++ compiler capable of compiling C++17.
+One of the following is required:
-    * GCC 5.4.0 or newer
+    * GCC 8.0 or newer
-    * Clang 3.8 (or Apple XCode 8.3.2 Clang) or newer
+    * Clang 7.0 (or Apple XCode 10.0 Clang) or newer
-    * Visual Studio 2015 Update 3 or newer (See Windows section below for details)
+    * Visual Studio 2017 version 15.9 or newer (See Windows section below for details)
 * On Linux and macOS, the libcurl library and header is required.
 MacOS includes libcurl.
     * Fedora/RHEL - `dnf install libcurl-devel`
     * Ubuntu/Debian - `apt-get install libcurl-dev`
 * Python 2.7.x and Pip modules:
-  * pyyaml
-  * typing
-  * cheetah
+  * See the section "Python Prerequisites" below.

 MongoDB supports the following architectures: arm64, ppc64le, s390x, and x86-64.
 More detailed platform instructions can be found below.